Thomas Jamerson: Life and career

 Jamerson relocated to New York City, and made his New York opera debut with the New York City Opera in March 1969 as Silvio in Pagliacci.
 He sang with the American Opera Society in 1969 as Nevers in Giacomo Meyerbeer's Les Huguenots with Beverly Sills as Margaret of Valois at Carnegie Hall.
 In 1970 he performed the role of Gadshill in Gustav Holst's At the Boar's Head with The Little Orchestra Society and conductor Thomas Scherman at David Geffen Hall.
 That same year he returned to the NYCO as Monsieur de Brétigny in Jules Massenet's Manon in March 1970 at the David H. Koch Theater with Carol Neblett in the title role and Julius Rudel conducting.
 He continued to perform with the NYCO for 15 consecutive seasons, appearing in both leading and supporting roles like Sharpless in Giacomo Puccini's Madama Butterfly, Marcello in Puccini's La bohème, Valentin in Charles Gounod's Faust, and Harlequin in Richard Strauss's Ariadne auf Naxos among many others.
 In 1971 he created the role of Professor Bolental in the world premiere of Gian Carlo Menotti's The Most Important Man with the NYCO.
-He notably re-creeated one of the roles in his NYCO repertoire, Pish‐Tush in Gilbert and Sullivan's The Mikado, in the 1978 film Foul Play starring Goldie Hawn and Chevy Chase.
+He notably re-created one of the roles in his NYCO repertoire, Pish‐Tush in Gilbert and Sullivan's The Mikado, in the 1978 film Foul Play starring Goldie Hawn and Chevy Chase.
 In 1983 he represented the City Opera's soloist employees who were members of the American Guild of Musical Artists in highly publicized labor dispute meetings with the NYCO orchestra, the NYCO governing board, and the New York State Department of Labor.
 His final performance with the NYCO was as Schaunard in Puccini's La bohème in 1984.